cobwebch/svconnector_sql/README.txt

-Feel free to add some documentation or simply add a link to the online manual.
+Connector services are designed to provide a standard way of connecting to remote applications.

+This particular implementation is dedicated to connecting to third-party databases using ADODB.

+Please refer to the manual for full details.